For e-commerce entrepreneurs and small business owners, Google has attractive, free tools for nearly every aspect of online productivity.

 Site and Search Management

 Google Webmaster Tools.
 Google Webmaster Tools provides detailed reports about your pages’ visibility on Google search.
 Learn about any problems Google is having indexing your site.
-Identify search queries that drive traffic to your site, as well as any links to your site.
-Simply add and verify your site, and you’ll start to see information right away.
+Identify search queries that drive traffic to your website, as well as any links to your site.
+Add and verify your site, and you’ll start to see information right away.

 Places for Business.
-Places for Business gives you access to free tools that help your business get online.
-Ensure your business is found on Google Search, Maps, Google+, and mobile.
+Sites for business gives you access to free tools that help your business get online.
+Ensure your business is on Google Search, Maps, Google+, and mobile.
 Make sure your customers find the right information about your business.

 Google Sites.
 Google Sites is a free tool for creating basic websites and project wikis.
 Choose from pre-built templates, and then customize the look and feel.
 Use Sites to share info on a company intranet or collaborate on a team project.

 YouTube.
 YouTube allows people to discover, watch and share originally-created videos.
-It is a great resource for free instructional videos on all topics.
+It is an excellent resource for free instructional videos on all topics.
 If you’re interested in creating videos, YouTube offers Creator Hub, a suite of tools and programs, educational resources, and support.

 Google Books.
 Browse books online, search book content for search terms, and download books in the public domain for free.
 Find book reviews, web-references, maps and more.
 If you find a book you like, click on the links to see where you can buy or borrow it.